josiahwelch/arcus-kernel/README.md

-# arca-kernel
+# arcus-kernel
-Kernel for the Arca operating system
+Kernel for the Arcus operating system